Benefits of Taking the PHA

 With your consent, the information from the Personal Health Assessment and any referrals to a Health Coach or other liveWELL programs will be communicated directly to your health care provider.
 These programs are designed to work collaboratively with your health care provider and offer you resources that may be beneficial to your health.
 However, no communication will occur without your written consent.

-No. Your participation in the Personal Health Assessment and any other wellness programs is completely voluntary.
-While you will receive an up to $45 incentive annually for completing the PHA, you will not see any changes to your health insurance premiums.
+No. Your participation in the Personal Health Assessment and any other wellness programs is completely voluntary and you will not see any changes to your health insurance premiums.

 The university’s health plans are considered self-insured, which means the university is responsible for the costs of the claims incurred.
 We hope that one benefit of liveWELL programs is a reduction in health care claims from health plan participants, and a measurable savings to the university health plans.
 Information is not shared with Wellmark.
 Limited UI Wellness staff will have administrative access to individual and aggregate information.